rRrasta/LinuxNetwork/README.md

 \> *There's a new jazz band playing in the bar.
 Their jazz is a little more energetic than you're used to, although they're certainly talented.*

-`—` Sebastian, you have been sitting behind a desk in the office for a week now.
+"Sebastian, you have been sitting behind a desk in the office for a week now.
 Do you think you've learned how to use Linux?
-But since you called me back in the middle of the week, I think I already know the answer...
+But since you called me back in the middle of the week, I think I already know the answer..."

-`—` I'm slowly getting the hang of it, but obviously not as fast as I'd like.
+"I'm slowly getting the hang of it, but obviously not as fast as I'd like."

-`—` Are you ready to go to work tomorrow?
+"Are you ready to go to work tomorrow?"

-`—` I don't get it, I just don't get it, man.
+"I don't get it, I just don't get it, man.
 They tell me to work on network configuration.
 But it's just words to me.
 I want to meet my young self when I was a stupid kid who took the sysadmin job, talk him out of it, explain what's what, but I can't.
-What should I do, buddy?
+What should I do, buddy?"

-`—` Well, come on, don't despair.
+"Well, come on, don't despair.
 Configuring networks isn't that bad.
 I'd be happy to tell you about it if you'd answer one question: why did your dad give you the sysadmin job in the first place?
 I mean, this is his bar, why not here?
-It would be an easier job.
+It would be an easier job."

-`—` Who knows what's on the old man's mind.
-He says something about being independent and expanding your mind...
+"Who knows what's on the old man's mind.
+He says something about being independent and expanding your mind..."

-`—` Well, let's expand your minds.
-Take out your laptop, boot up the virtual machine, I'll show you what's what.
+"Well, let's expand your minds.
+Take out your laptop, boot up the virtual machine, I'll show you what's what."

 \> *The regular band replaces the new one, the music slows down and the waiter still hasn’t brought your order.*